-The Crab Nebula, also known as Messier 1 and Taurus A, is a supernova remnant located in the direction of Taurus constellation, at a distance of 6,500 light years from Earth.
-The nebula is an expanding remnant of a star that exploded in a supernova event which was observed by Chinese astronomers in the year 1054 AD.
-Its designation in the New General Catalogue is NGC 1952.
+The nebula lies at an approximate distance of 6,500 light years from Earth.
+It is an expanding remnant of a star that exploded in a supernova event which was observed by Chinese astronomers in the year 1054 AD.
+The nebula’s designation in the New General Catalogue is NGC 1952.

 Messier 1 is also classified as a pulsar wind nebula, which means that the nebula is made of the material ejected by a pulsating neutron star interacting with interstellar gas and the magnetic field of the pulsar itself.